The Safest and Most Dangerous Places in Sandy Cross, NC: Crime Maps and Statistics

 Is Sandy Cross, NC Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US city.
-Sandy Cross ranks in the 56th percentile for safety, meaning it is safer than 56% of cities but less safe than 44%.
-This analysis applies only to Sandy Cross's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Sandy Cross's combined rate is slightly lower than the norm.
+Sandy Cross sits in the 56th percentile, ahead of 56% of cities and behind 44%.
+The grade covers only Sandy Cross's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Sandy Cross is 22.23 per 1,000 residents in the typical year.
+The overall crime rate in Sandy Cross is 22.23 per 1,000 residents in a typical year.

 The Cost of Crime™ in Sandy Cross, NC

-The total projected cost of crime in Sandy Cross for 2025 is $26,742.
-This translates to approximately $334 per resident and $638 per household.
-On average, crime-related costs account for 1.0% of the median household income in Sandy Cross.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Sandy Cross for 2025 is $26,742, about $334 per resident and $638 per household.
+That equals 1.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.7%